MolimoWang/EventManagementSystem/01-requirements/UseCase/Administrator/11-edit_account_permission.md

 ### 01 - Basic course of events -

 #### Course of Events
-- The administrator selects 'Edit Account Permission' from the 'View All Accounts' page.
+- The administrator navigates to the 'View All Accounts' page, which displaying all existing accounts in the system.
 - The system displays a list of existing accounts.
 - The administrator selects the account to modify.
 - The system displays the account’s current permission level.